vanweiting/ID_10194245J_VanessaWong_Assg01/README.md

 # Credits
 ## Content
 * The information for "The Members" from the website was referenced from [Wikipedia Given (manga)](https://en.wikipedia.org/wiki/Given_(manga))
+* The links to the websites for "Instagram", "Twitter", "Facebook", and "Google" are not my accounts or made by me.
+They fan accounts made by other people, except for the Twitter account, it is the official account for the "Given" anime.
 ## Media
 * The picture used in the website for "Home" page is from
   * https://static.zerochan.net/Given.full.2623341.jpg